tygooch/amazon-giveaway-bot/README.md

 ### Notifications

 When you win a giveaway or all the current giveaways are entered you will be notified via a desktop notification.

+## Development

+After cloning this repo, start the dev server by running `npm start`

+Webpack dev server will now watch for any changes and serve the updated script at https://localhost:8080/amazonGiveawayBot.user.js.
+Install the script by visiting https://localhost:8080/amazonGiveawayBot.user.js and be sure to disable any other versions of the script you have installed in the Tampermonkey dashboard.

+Once installed, the script will automatically update whenever changes are made.
+If you're having issues, try forcing an update in the Tampermonkey dashboard.

+When you're ready for a production build run `npm build` and webpack will output a minified version in the root directory of this project